matrixorigin/matrixone/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/matrixorigin/matrixone/badge?s=7280f4312fca2f2e6938fb8de5b726c5252541f0)](https://www.codefactor.io/repository/github/matrixorigin/matrixone)

 ## What is MatrixOne?
 MatrixOne is a planet scale, cloud-edge native big data engine crafted for heterogeneous workloads.
-With minimal operation and management, MatrixOne can provide end-to-end data processing automation to help users store, manipulate and analyze data cross devices, zones, regions and clouds.
+With a whole new level of architecture, MatrixOne provides an end-to-end data processing platform that is highly autonomous and easy to use, to power users to store, manipulate, and analyze data across devices, edges, and clouds - at global scale.

 ## Features

 ### Planet Scalability
-MatrixOne cluster can easily expand capacity in SQL processing, computation, and storage, by adding nodes and without the need to disable any function.
+MatrixOne cluster can easily expand capacity during SQL processing, computation, and storage, by adding nodes to the cluster on the fly.

 ### Cloud-Edge Native
 Not limited to public clouds, hybrid clouds, on-premise servers, or smart devices, MatrixOne accommodates itself to myriads of infrastructure while still providing top services with low latency and high throughput.

-### Hybrid Streaming, Transaction and Analytical Processing Engine
+### Hybrid Streaming, Transactional and Analytical Processing Engine
-By converging multiple engines, MatrixOne can support hybrid streaming, analytical and transactional workloads; with its pluggable architecture, MatrixOne allows for easy integration with third-party engines.
+By converging multiple engines, MatrixOne can support hybrid streaming, transactional, and analytical workloads; with its pluggable architecture, MatrixOne allows for easy integration with third-party engines.

 ### High Availability
-MatrixOne uses RAFT-based consensus algorithm to provide fault tolerance in one zone, and plans to use more advanced state-machine replication protocol to achieve geo-distributed active-active.
+MatrixOne uses a RAFT-based consensus algorithm to provide fault tolerance in one zone, allowing the system remains operational even when a minority of servers fail.
+And a more advanced state-machine replication protocol is planned for the future to achieve geo-distributed active-active.

-### Ease of use
+### Ease of Use
+An important goal of MatrixOne is to make it easy for users to operate and manage data, making daily work almost effortless.
-- MatrixOne does not require dependency to download, install, or start up.
+- **No Dependency**: Download, install, or start MatrixOne straightforwardly without depending on external toolings.
-- Re-balancing, failover and system tuning are automatic.
+- **Simplify Administration**: Re-balancing, failover, system tuning, and other administrative tasks are fully automatic.
-- MatrixOne supports MySQL-compatible syntax.
+- **MySQL-compatible Syntax**: MatrixOne allows you to query data using traditional SQL queries.

-### End to End Data Science automation
+### End-to-End Data Science Workflow
-By streaming SQL and user defined function, MatrixOne provides end-end data processing pipeline.
+By streaming SQL and user-defined functions, MatrixOne provides end-to-end data processing pipelines to speed up AI and machine learning projects.

 ## Architecture
 ![Architecture](https://github.com/matrixorigin/artwork/blob/main/diagram/overall-architecture.png)

 ### Query Parser Layer
--   **Parser** parse SQL, Streaming Query or Python language into an abstract syntax tree for further processing.
+-   **Parser**: Parses SQL, Streaming Query, or Python language into an abstract syntax tree for further processing.
--   **Planner**: Finds the best execution plan through rule-based, cost-based optimization **algorithms**, and transfers abstract syntax tree to plan tree.
+-   **Planner**: Finds the best execution plan through rule-based, cost-based optimization algorithms, and transfers abstract syntax tree to plan tree.
--   **IR Generator**: Converts Python code into intermediate representation.
+-   **IR Generator**: Converts Python code into an intermediate representation.
 ### Computation Layer
--   **JIT compilation**: Turns SQL plan tree or IR code into a native program using LLVM, during run time.
+-   **JIT Compilation**: Turns SQL plan tree or IR code into a native program using LLVM at runtime.
 -   **Vectorized Execution**: MatrixOne leverages SIMD instructions to construct vectorized execution pipelines.
--   **Cache**: Multiple versions of data, indexes and metadata are cached for queries.
+-   **Cache**: Multi-version cache of data, indexes, and metadata for queries.
 ### Cluster Management Layer
-MatrixCube is a fundamental library for building distributed systems without the need to consider reliability, consistency or scalability.
-It is designed to facilitate distributed, stateful application building because developers only need to care about the business logic on a single node.
+MatrixCube is a fundamental library for building distributed systems, which offers guarantees about reliability, consistency, and scalability.
+It is designed to facilitate distributed, stateful application building to allow developers only need to focus on the business logic on a single node.
 MatrixCube is currently built upon multi-raft to provide replicated state machine and will migrate to Paxos families to increase friendliness to scenarios spanning multiple data centers.
 -   **Prophet**: Used by MatrixCube to manage and schedule the MatrixOne cluster.
 -   **Transaction Manager**: MatrixOne supports distributed transaction of snapshot isolation level.
 -   **Replicated State Machine**: MatrixOne uses RAFT-based consensus algorithms and hyper logic clocks to implement strong consistency of the clusters.
 Introduction of more advanced state-machine replication protocols is yet to come.
 ### Replicated Storage Layer
--   **Row Storage**: stores serving workload, metadata and catalog.
+-   **Row Storage**: Stores serving workload, metadata, and catalog.
--   **Column Storage**: stores analytical workload, materialized views.
+-   **Column Storage**: Stores analytical workload and materialized views.
 ### Storage Provision Layer
-MatrixOne stores data in shared storage of S3 / HDFS, or even in the local disk, public clouds, on-premise server, hybrid cloud, or smart devices.
+MatrixOne stores data in shared storage of S3 / HDFS, or the local disk, on-premise server, hybrid and any cloud, or even smart devices.
 ## Quick Start
+Get started with MatrixOne quickly by the following steps.

+### Prerequisites
+Install the following prerequisites as necessary:
+- Go: Version 1.16 is required to build MatrixOne.
+- MySQL client: MatrixOne supports the MySQL wire protocol, so you can use MySQL client drivers to connect from various languages.

 ### Building

-**Get the MatrixOne code:**
+1. Get the MatrixOne code:

 ```
 $ git clone https://github.com/matrixorigin/matrixone.git
 $ cd matrixone
 ```

-**Run make:**
+2. Run make:

-Run `make debug`, `make clean`, or anything else our Makefile offers.
-You can just run the following command to build quickly.
+   You can run `make debug`, `make clean`, or anything else our Makefile offers.

 ```
 $ make config